cjohansen/cjohansen-no/resources/md/idempotent-cloudformation-updates.md

 The wrapper script will roughly parse the arguments to look at `stack-name`, `parameters`, `tags`, `template-body`, `region`, and `profile`, then use those values to describe the stack to figure out if it exists.
-It will then either create or update the stack, passing in a client request token that ensures that no-op updates are never applied.
+It will then either create or update the stack, passing in a hash as a tag that ensures that no-op updates are never applied.

 We'll start by extracting the arguments we're interested in: